 Sam Buss is a Professor of Mathematics at UCSD.
 He works in the areas of logic, theoretical computer science, computer graphics, numerical methods.
 He research focuses on proof complexity and computational complexity, and he works on computer graphics, and numerical methods.
 He is the author of two books, one on Computer Graphics and one on Bounded Arithmetic.
 He received his Ph.D. from Princeton in 1985.
 In other activities, he has contributed algorithms for a number of commercially successful computer games.

 Jiun-Shyan (JS) Chen is the William Prager Professor of Structural Engineering at UCSD.
-He received PhD from Northwestern University in 1989.
-His research is in computational mechanics and multiscale materials modeling with specialization in Meshfree Methods.
+He received his PhD from Northwestern in 1989, and his research is in computational mechanics and multiscale materials modeling with specialization in Meshfree Methods, with applications to large deformation, fragment-impact, and biomechanics problems.
 He is one of the early developers of the Reproducing Kernel Particle Method (RKPM).
-The meshfree methods he developed have been applied to large deformation, fragment-impact, and biomechanics problems.
 He is the Past President of US Association for Computational Mechanics.
 He received the Computational Mechanics Award from the International Association for Computational Mechanics.

 Li-Tien Cheng is a Professor of Mathematics at UCSD.
 He works in the area of scientific computation with an emphasis on computational partial differential equations and interface dynamics via the level set method.
 He received his Ph.D. from the Department of Mathematics at UCLA in 2000 before moving to UCSD.
 He is a recipient of a Sloan Fellowship.